fluxcd/flux/site/standalone/installing.md

 ## Fluxctl

-This allows you to control Flux from the command line and in standalone mode is the only way of working with Flux.
+This allows you to control Flux from the command line, and if you're not connecting it to Weave Cloud, is the only way of working with Flux.

 Download the latest version of the
 [fluxctl client from github](https://github.com/weaveworks/flux/releases/latest).